dzw5320/animalmov/README.md

 4. Generate Metrics: This folder gives code for generating metrics on the 1000 steps ahead simulation for each model.
 It also gives code for plotting results using ggplot2 in R.

+5. Gulls folder gives code for the analysis of the Gulls migratory data.